On the change of the Weyr characteristics of matrix pencils after rank-one perturbations: Introduction

 To achieve our results we have introduced two types of sequences of integers: partitions and chains.
-The partitions can be finite or infinite, and remain the same if we add zeros on the right.
+The partitions can be finite or infinite.
+We will identify two partitions if they only differ in the number of zeros.
 The chains are of fixed length.
 This distinction has to be kept in mind along the paper.

 The paper is organized as follows: in Section \ref{secpreliminaries} we present the notation and some preliminary results, including \cite[Theorem 5.1]{BaRo20_2}.
 In Section \ref{secjordanchains} we recall the definition of a Jordan chain, extend it to arbitrary matrix pencils, define the generalized Weyr characteristic of a pencil, and express it in terms of the Kronecker invariants.
 Section \ref{sectraduccion} is devoted to translate \cite[Theorem 5.1]{BaRo20_2} into terms of the conjugate partitions of the minimal indices of the pencils involved.
 The main result of the paper is presented in Subsection \ref{subsecboundsmain}.
 It requires several technical results which appear in Subsection \ref{subsecboundstechnical}.
 Finally, the paper ends with a conclusion section.